Admission: Tuition and Financial Aid

 Tuition and Financial Aid

-- Department of Health Service Financial Aid Information
+- Department of Health Services Financial Aid Information

 - MPH General Program Tuition Rates

 - MS Program Tuition Rates

 The Free Application for Federal Student Aid (FAFSA) is used by the University of Washington in making its financial aid awards to students who are United States citizens or permanent residents of the United States.
 Most typically, our graduate students qualify for educational loans or for work-study.
 A few academically outstanding and financially needy under-represented students may also qualify for other forms of aid, such as partial tuition waivers.
 For priority consideration, applicants should submit the FAFSA before January 15.
 The FAFSA becomes available in mid-December.